sideround/predict-revenue-new-releases/README.md

 Isaac Rodriguez

-Data Part-Time , Barcelona, Dec 19
+Data Part-Time, Barcelona, Dec 19

 <img src="https://bit.ly/2VnXWr2" alt="Ironhack Logo" width="100"/>

 # Welcome

 This repository project contains my final project for Ironhack.
-I am predicting if a new release (movie) is going to succeed or not and how much is going to make in total.
+I am predicting if a new release (movie) is going to succeed or not and how much is revenue going to be.

 # Folder structure